dehiru/Whac-A-Mole/README.md

 Whac-A-Mole game.
-Best score is saved with Preferences DataStore.
+Best score is saved using Preferences DataStore.